Marlins vs. Tigers Player Props Betting Odds

 Arraez Stats

-- Arraez has 141 hits with 23 doubles, two triples, three home runs and 30 walks.
-He has driven in 51 runs with one stolen base.
+- Arraez has 24 doubles, two triples, three home runs, 30 walks and 51 RBI (144 total hits).
+He has stolen one base.

 Arraez Recent Games